Lateral Flow Testing in School

-Manor High School will be testing staff and students from the beginning of January.
+Manor High School first tested staff and students from the beginning of January 2021.
 Tests will be given once consent has been received via the following online forms:

 In the page menu, you can find additional information, including FAQs.
 If your questions is not answered here, please email us at: firstname.lastname@example.org.

 The following documents relate to testing in school:

 - Letter to parents - 8th January 2021

 - Oak Trust Privacy Notice - testing in schools

 - DfE Public FAQs - Asymptomatic testing in schools and colleges

 - DfE Data protection Covid testing FAQs for parents